lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 	:name: portal_tut04_step02_02
 	:alt: Screenshot of the default results view that appears after clicking the search button.

 2.3.
-In the table view, add a constraint of "radial_offset < 0.03" as shown below, and see how the sky image plot updates to show that all extended members of the rich galaxy cluster were returned by the query (below).
+In the table view, add a constraint of "radial_offset < 0.03" as shown below and hit return, and see how the sky image plot updates to show that all extended members of the rich galaxy cluster were returned by the query (below).
 So the fact that above, not all are marked with icons, is not an issue for concern.
-(To view the results as shown on the screenshot below, you need to select "Bi-view Tables" on the upper right, and click on the "Coverage" tab to bring it into view.)

 .. figure:: /_static/portal_tut04_step02_03.png
 	:name: portal_tut04_step02_03